Medgend Icon

 How can I get started with exercise?

 If you have been inactive, you may need to start slowly.
+Your health care provider can help you choose the best type or amount of activity for you based on your fitness level and health.
 You can keep adding more exercise gradually.
 The more you can do, the better.
-But try not to feel overwhelmed, and do what you can.
+But try not to feel overwhelmed and do what you can.
 Getting some exercise is always better than getting none.
 Eventually, your goal can be to get the recommended amount of exercise for your age and health.

 How can I be more active around the house?